-Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment (Land & buildings and investment properties) The CIPFA Code requires that where assets are subject to revaluation, their year end carrying value should reflect the fair value at that date.
+Description Fraud Error Judgement Planned response 3 Valuation of property, plant and equipment (Land & buildings and investment properties) Property, Plant and Equipment - £475m (£467m 2021/22) Investment Properties - £26m (£30m 2021/22) The CIPFA Code requires that where assets are subject to revaluation, their year end carrying value should reflect the fair value at that date.
 The Council has adopted a rolling revaluation model which sees all land and buildings revalued in a five year cycle.
 The valuation of Property, Plant & Equipment involves the use of a management expert (the valuer), and incorporates assumptions and estimates which impact materially on the reported value.
 There are risks relating to the valuation process which reflect the significant impact of the valuation judgements and assumptions and the degree of estimation uncertainty.
 As a result of the rolling programme of revaluations, there is a risk that individual assets which have not been revalued for up to four years are not valued at their materially correct fair value.
 In addition, as the valuations are undertaken through the year there is a risk that the fair value of the assets is materially different at the year end.
-0 In relation to the assets which have been revalued during 2021/22, including investment properties, we will assess the Council's valuer's qualifications, objectivity and independence to carry out such valuations, and review the valuation methodology used, including testing the underlying data and assumptions.
-Considering whether the overall revaluation methodologies used by the Council's valuers are in line with industry practice, the CIPFA code of practice and the Council's accounting policies.
-We will review the approach that the Council has adopted to address the risk that assets not subject to valuation in 2021/22 are materially misstated and consider the robustness of that approach in light of the valuation information reported by the Council's valuers.
-In addition, we will consider movement in market indices between revaluation dates and the year end in order to determine whether these indicate that fair values have moved materially over that time.
+0 We will address this risk by reviewing the approach adopted by the Council to assess the risk that assets not subject to valuation at year end are not materially misstated, and consider the robustness of that approach.
+We will also assess the risk of the valuation changing materially in year, considering the movement in market indices between revaluation dates and the year end, to determine whether these indicate that current values have moved materially.
+In addition, for those assets which have been revalued during the year we will: assess the valuer's qualifications; assess the valuer's objectivity and independence; review the methodology used; for a sample, perform testing of the associated underlying data and assumptions; and If required, use our internal expert to provide a review on the valuation process and analysed data.